toptal/gitignore/README.md

 ## Files

-There are four file file types that gitignore.io recoginzes
+There are four file types that gitignore.io recognizes

 1. Templates